 Similarly, if you have a welfare concern or would like to alert us that you are concerned someone may be experimenting with drug or alcohol usage, please contact the Dean of Students.
 Your communications are treated as confidential and our initial concern is always the wellbeing of students.

 Working to Stymie the cycle of teenage bullying and harm at PBC

 www.stymie.com.au encourages students to support their peers by making anonymous notifications through their site.
 These notifications will be about students who you see being bullied or experiencing harm at PBC.
 You can also make notifications about illegal activity and any other kind of harm to your school community.

 These are anonymous alerts sent to Stymie and are designed to keep our young people safe.
 If a friend is being harmed in any way - let someone know.
 The first conversations we have, will be with the student who is experiencing harm - they will know they are not alone.

-PBC Year Coordinators are the first point of contact for students and parents/caregivers.
+PBC Heads of Year are the first point of contact for students and parents/caregivers.

 Andrew Jordan - Year 8: email@example.com

 PBC Deans of Students provide valuable support with regard to student engagement and wellbeing.

 Junior Secondary - Donna Condon: firstname.lastname@example.org

 PBC Deputy Principals lead the Optima (student support) team and cultural direction of our school.
 Key focus areas are attendance, student engagement, wellbeing, pastoral care and academic achievement.